 I’ve done some extensive testing with the team here at Total Shape, and we’re all set to give you our results and tips on this PowerBlock vs Ironmaster battle.

 What Are PowerBlock Dumbbells?

-Because you should be able to adjust the pin within about 3 or 4 seconds, the PowerBlock Elite may be the most suitable option if you don’t want your heart rate to drop too much in between sets.
+Since you should be able to adjust the pin within about 3 or 4 seconds, the PowerBlock Elite may be the most suitable adjustable dumbbells if you don’t want your heart rate to drop too much in between sets.

-Once you have set the dumbbell weights, you simply grab them by the handles as if they were a completely normal dumbbell.
+Once you have set the dumbbell weights, you simply grab them by the handles as if they were completely traditional dumbbells.
 Placing them back is also done easily, as the shape guides them perfectly into place.

 We all have very different goals when it comes to working out, but for most people looking to improve their muscular fitness, it's best to rest for 30 to 90 seconds between sets of an exercise.
 You should feel energized to get after your next set, but not so relaxed that your heart rate drops and your body cools down.